Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Getting started

-This section describes how to provision this configuration using default settings.
+This section describes how to provision this configuration using default settings ([Step-By-Step Video](https://youtu.be/CaRT0LMrmKc)).

 * Open a Bash terminal in your client environment and execute the following commands.